 WarChest Posted October 25, 2022 Share Posted October 25, 2022 18 hours ago, ****** said: Suddenly Hugo's Flare is not that relevant anymore.
 I thought the same, at least in context of porting Ethereum dApps to he XRPL, as I believe that Flare is aiming for more than that.
 I Wonder if Ripple severed their interest in Flare when Flare decided to increase their scope.
 Gringo 1 Link to comment Share on other sites More sharing options...

-Ripley Posted October 25, 2022 Share Posted October 25, 2022 18 hours ago, ****** said: Suddenly Hugo's Flare is not that relevant anymore.
+Guest Posted October 25, 2022 Share Posted October 25, 2022 18 hours ago, ****** said: Suddenly Hugo's Flare is not that relevant anymore.
 Flare, with FTSO and F-Assets, is essentially looking to be the bridge currency for cryptos without smart contracts by offering a cross-chain DEX.
 So it is still very relevant and completely different from what the side-chains bring to the table.
 That said, given that a major push from FLR came from XRP holders, I agree with you that most XRP holders will think exactly what you just said.
 Especially with both Hooks (which solves most of the use-cases that smart contracts are used for today) and the EVM side-chain + the liquidity these systems will have access to once the AMM comes online...
-WarChest, peanut56 and Gringo 3 Link to comment Share on other sites More sharing options...
+Link to comment Share on other sites More sharing options...

 Recommended Posts